oneconcern/datamon/docs/proposals/diamond-design.md

 * Attempting a concurrent commit while in `done` is always rejected.
 * When eventually cleaned up by the background job, the vmetadata no more hold any reference to the diamond.

 Technically, there is indeed a race condition on updating `diamond.yaml` twice.
-The last-ditch check on a nanosec timestamp ensures that only the latest started commit eventually completes (with its own snapshot of done splits).
+The last-ditch check on a nano sec timestamp ensures that only the latest started commit eventually completes (with its snapshot of done splits).

 ##### Ensuring correctness for a commit operation

-This is not related to diamonds should apply to ordinary `bundle upload` just as well.
+This is not related to diamonds and should apply to ordinary `bundle upload` just as well.

-1. scan the splits in the done state and merge file lists: write the new file list (<- if a failure leaves us here, the bundle metada is incomplete, and deemed not being created)
+1. scan the splits in the done state and merge file lists: write the new file list (<- if a failure leaves us here, the bundle metadata is incomplete, and deemed not being created)
 2. deal with conflicts/checkpoints: write these extra file list (<- same remark)
 3. write the `bundle.yaml` file